Prince-kuntar/Codealpha_packetSniffer/README.md

 ## 📋 Project Overview

-This project was completed as part of my **Python Programming Internship** at **CodeAlpha**.
-The task was to build a comprehensive network packet sniffer that demonstrates understanding of networking concepts, Python programming, and practical cybersecurity applications.
+This project was completed as part of my **Cybersecurity Internship** at **CodeAlpha**.
+The task was to build a basic network packet sniffer that demonstrates understanding of networking concepts, Python programming, and practical cybersecurity applications.

 ### 🎯 Task Requirements